drNoob13/batteryimprove/README.md

 # Improving Battery Life of Ultra-thin Ultrabooks (Linux)

-Greetings,
+Greetings, <br />

 This is the second part of the power saving / laptop cooldown methods based on dynamic frequency down-scaling with Intel p_state.
-Link to the [first part](https://www.reddit.com/r/linux/comments/9nv46i/underclocking_highend_mobile_cpus_for_cooler/)
+Link to the [first part](https://www.reddit.com/r/linux/comments/9nv46i/underclocking_highend_mobile_cpus_for_cooler/).

 ## Preface